 I have mentioned the need for reform, but looking back at our long history-about 140 years since our founding, reveals a picture of a history of challenges, overcoming turbulent times, including the Great Kanto Earthquake.
 The challenge of introducing LNG in 1969 was a major historic and significant undertaking not only for our company but also for Japan.
 Japan entered a period of rapid economic growth in the latter half of the 1950s and faced both sharply rising energy demand due to urban concentration and air pollution caused by factories.
-Tokyo Gas made concerted efforts over 12 years to address these problems. holding discussions with relevant government agencies and energy companies, and realized LNG imports for the first time.
-With regard to IT and DX, we introduced large-scale computers at a very early stage and have been using them not only for factory operations but also as part of business reforms, in customer information management and business systems.
-In this way, the Tokyo Gas Group has historically been equipped to deal with potentially major changes in environmental issues and the IT and DX areas.
+Tokyo Gas made concerted efforts over 12 years to address these problems, holding discussions with relevant government agencies and energy companies, and realized LNG imports for the first time.
+With regard to IT and DX, we introduced large-scale computers at a very early stage and have been using them not only for factory continue to work to have it take hold.
+I have conversations with Group members about the management philosophy, new values and management whenever I have the opportunity, and I feel that the number of members who talk about various businesses in light of the philosophy is steadily increasing.